MayamaTakeshi/mrcp_server/README.md

 ## Overview

-This is an experimental Media Resource Control Protocol server that I'm writing in node.js for learning purposes.
+This is a Media Resource Control Protocol (v2) server that I'm writing in node.js for learning purposes.

-Initial media platform will be Google Voice.
+It currently supports Google Speech (or in case you don't have Google Speech service credentials you can try with DTMF and Morse code)

 To test things so far: